segmentio/segment-docs/src/getting-started/02-simple-install.md

 You can click around and load pages to see your Segment calls in action, watch them arrive in the Debugger, and see them arrive in the destination tool.

 > warning ""
-> **Note**: When you're done with this test source and destination, you can delete them.
+> **Note:** When you're done with this test source and destination, you can delete them.
 This prevents you from getting unplanned "demo" data in your production environment later.